Positive scalar curvature, higher rho invariants and localization algebras: Introduction

-We have the following main theorem of the paper. \begin{thma}
+induced by the inclusion map $\iota: \partial M \hookrightarrow M$.
+With the above notation, we have the following main theorem of the paper. \begin{thma}

-\end{thma} In fact, a priori, $\partial_m(\ind(D_M))$ and $\rho(D_{\partial M}, h)$ live in different $K$-theory groups.
-The equality in the theorem above holds only after some natural identifications of various $K$-theory groups.
-We refer to Theorem $\ref{thm:main}$ for the precise statement.
-This theorem extends a theorem of Piazza and Schick \cite[Theorem 1.17]{Piazza:2012fk} to all dimensions.
+in $K_{m-1}(C^\ast_{L,0}(M)^\Gamma)$. \end{thma} This theorem extends a theorem of Piazza and Schick \cite[Theorem 1.17]{Piazza:2012fk} to all dimensions, and to both complex and real cases.
 As an immediate application, one sees that nonvanishing of the higher rho invariant is an obstruction to extension of the positive scalar curvature metric from the boundary to the whole manifold (cf. Corollary $\ref{cor:ext}$ below).
 Moreover, the higher rho invariant can be used to distinguish whether or not two positive scalar curvature metrics are connected by a path of positive scalar curvature metrics (cf. Corollary $\ref{cor:diff}$ below).
 In a similar context, these have already appeared in the work of Lott \cite{JLott92}, Botvinnik and Gilkey \cite{MR1339924}, and Leichtnam and Piazza \cite{ELPP01}.

-We shall also use the theorem above to map Stolz's positive scalar curvature exact sequence to the exact sequence of Higson and Roe.
+We shall also use the theorem above to map Stolz' positive scalar curvature exact sequence to the exact sequence of Higson and Roe.
 Recall that Stolz introduced in \cite{SS95} the following positive scalar curvature exact sequence

 where $B\Gamma$ is the classifying space of a discrete group $\Gamma$.
 Moreover, $\Omega^\spin_n(B\Gamma)$ is the spin bordism group, $\pos_n(B\Gamma)$ is certain structure group of positive scalar curvature metrics and $R_{n+1}^\spin(B\Gamma)$ is certain obstruction group for the existence of positive scalar curvature metric (see Section $\ref{sec:stolz}$ below for the precise definitions).
 This is analogous to the surgery exact sequence in topology.
 In fact, for the surgery exact sequence, Higson and Roe constructed a natural homomorphism \cite{MR2220522,MR2220523,MR2220524} from the surgery exact sequence to the following exact sequence of $K$-theory of $C^\ast$-algebras: